bkaradzic/GENie/README.md

 What is it?
 -----------

-**GENie** (pronounced as Jenny) is project generator tool.
-It automagically generates project from Lua script, making applying the same settings for multiple projects easy.
+**GENie** (pronounced as Jenny) is a third-party project generator tool, making applying the same settings for multiple projects easy.

-Note: This is the XYZ Reality's forked and customized version of GENie, added Linux on ARM architecture support to be able to build projects on nVidia Orin board.
+Note: This is the **XYZ Reality's** forked and customized version of GENie, added Linux on ARM architecture support to be able to build projects on nVidia Orin board.
 For the original repo readme please go to: https://github.com/XYZReality/GENie/Original_README.md

 Building
 --------
 **Important Note:** You normally don't need to build this tool as it is only for internal development, used in some repos to generate multi-platform project files (e.g. for bgfx, bx, bimg).
-The output binaries of this tool as well as the project files for all desired platforms are alreay generated and added to our corresponding customized forked repos.
+The pre-built binaries of this tool as well as the project files for all desired platforms based on this tool are already generated and added to our corresponding customized library repos.<br>

-But in case you need to rebuild this tool, please follow the instructions here:
+But in case you need to rebuild this tool for any reason, please follow the instructions here:

 **Windows:**
 ```